tjjarvinen/HKQM.jl/docs/src/theory.md

 \end{equation}
 ```

-Electric potential can then be used to calculate ineraction
+Electric potential can then be used to calculate interaction
 between two charge densities $\rho_1$ and $\rho_2$ by
 first calculating electric potential from one charge
 density and then integrating together with other charge